erj826/WEaaS/README.md

 `python user.py port`

-Client and server should be terminated by a keyboard interrupt.
+_Note: Client and server should be terminated by a keyboard interrupt._